Hotel Casa del Mar: Design and amenities

 The hotel has 129 rooms, a curving double staircase, a high coffered ceiling, mosaic tile floors and glowing copper sconces atop mahogany pillars in the lobby.
 It also has a spa that offers massages, and a fitness center.
 The Colonnade Ballroom, with floor-to-ceiling windows facing the ocean, seats up to 270 guests.
 The lobby and pool look out onto the Pacific Ocean.

 In June 2015, the hotel introduced a new stress management program for guests and other groups, Automatic Integrative Relaxation Response, designed by stress management expert John Sahakian.
 The program includes yoga, mindfulness and breathing exercises.

 Dining

-One of the hotel's restaurants, Catch Restaurant and Wine Bar, features a seafood menu and ocean views.
-In 2014, Michael S. Smith redesigned the hotel's new restaurant, Terrazza Lounge, which has a menu and style inspired by the Italian coast, with floor-to-ceiling windows overlooking the ocean.
+The Lobby Lounge features live music, plush seating and luxurious semi-private cabanas.
+In 2014, Michael S. Smith redesigned the hotel's new restaurant, Terrazza, which has a menu and style inspired by the Italian coast, with floor-to-ceiling windows overlooking the ocean.